 Bellingham murder suspect makes first appearance in court

-Brock, 31, pleaded guilty to first-degree murder and third-degree assault on June 26, after he was originally charged with aggravated first-degree murder, two counts of first-degree assault with a deadly weapon, first-degree burglary and three counts of violating a protection order.
+Cody Mitchell Brock, 31, pleaded guilty to first-degree murder and third-degree assault.
+Brock was originally charged with aggravated first-degree murder, two counts of first-degree assault with a deadly weapon, first-degree burglary and three counts of violating a protection order.

-In addition to 35 years in prison, Brock received three years probation and has to pay $6,170 in restitution to woman injured in the incident.
-The prison time was an agreed recommendation from the prosecution and defense as part of a plea deal.
+In addition to the 35 years in prison, Brock also received three years probation and has to pay $6,170 in restitution to the injured woman.
+The prison time was an agreed recommendation put forth by the prosecution and defense as part of a plea deal.
+Brock, who appeared in a black-and-white-striped jail uniform, is considered an ultra-high risk prisoner when he’s being moved.